Addressing Round 3 Deadline Dilemmas

 UV Darden School of Business

-The round 3 deadline at Darden is coming up on April 6, 2020.
-With that in mind, the adcom addressed a few common myths on their admissions blog earlier this month.
+The round 3 deadline at Darden is coming up on April 7, 2021.
+Last season, the adcom addressed a few common myths on their admissions blog.
 Like most schools, Darden welcomes strong applicants to apply in the later round.
 They understand personal circumstances may have prevented you from applying sooner.

 Candidates applying during the round 3 deadline should also know that Darden still offers merit scholarships to later applicants.
 But, the school has a finite amount of money to award, and naturally, there is less available later in the cycle.

-Finally, the school has an answer for MBA hopefuls who are on the fence and wonder whether they should wait until next year.
+Darden also has an answer for MBA hopefuls on the fence and wondering whether they should wait until next year.
 “If you have the time and resources, there is almost no reason not to apply,” Dodson writes.

 Michigan Ross School of Business

 The Ross application asks for only one letter of recommendation, and the essays are short and direct, says Kwon.
-“Remember, there’s no chance of being admitted if you don’t apply,” she adds.
+“Remember, there’s no chance of being admitted if you don’t apply.”

 Duke University Fuqua School of Business

-The round 3 deadline at Duke Fuqua is coming up fast— it’s on March 11, 2020.
-Similar to Darden, for the adcom at Fuqua, it’s vital that you explain the reasoning behind your decision to apply in the third round.
+The round 3 deadline at Duke Fuqua is coming up on March 25, 2021.
+Once again, it’s vital that you explain the reasoning behind your decision to apply in the third round.

 “Or perhaps it’s simply an epiphany you had recently about where you want to be in the next two to five years,” Allison Jameson, assistant dean of admissions, writes.
 “Whatever the case, make it clear in the application what that catalyst was and why this timing is right.”